akpx/spectrum/README.md

 With the ground rules out of the way, let's talk about the coarse architecture of this mono repo:

-- **Full-stack JavaScript**: We use Node.js to power our servers, and React to power our frontend and mobile apps.
+- **Full-stack JavaScript**: We use Node.js to power our servers, and React to power our frontend apps.
 Almost all of the code you'll touch in this codebase will be JavaScript.
 - **Background Jobs**: We leverage background jobs (powered by [`bull`](https://github.com/OptimalBits/bull) and Redis) a lot.
 These jobs are handled by a handful of small worker servers, each with its own purpose.

 Here is a list of all the big technologies we use: